-Assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, a \$0.50 increase in the assumed conversion price of \$1.34 per share would not change the adjusted, as converted net tangible book value.
-The adjusted, as converted net tangible book value per share would increase and the dilution to new investors in this offering would decrease by \$0.12 per share.
-A \$0.50 decrease in the assumed conversion price of \$1.34 per share would not change the adjusted, as converted net tangible book value.
-The adjusted, as converted net tangible book value per share would decrease and the dilution to new investors in this offering would increase by \$0.17 per share.
-The as adjusted information presented is illustrative only and will change based on the actual offering price and other terms of this offering determined at pricing.
+Assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, a \$0.50 increase in the assumed conversion price of \$1.20 per share would not change the adjusted, as converted net tangible book value.
+The adjusted, as converted net tangible book value per share would increase and the dilution to purchasers in this offering would increase by \$0.37 per share.
+A \$0.50 decrease in the assumed conversion price of \$1.20 per share would not change the adjusted, as converted net tangible book value.
+The adjusted, as converted net tangible book value per share would decrease and the dilution to purchasers in this offering would decrease by \$0.31 per share.
+The as adjusted, converted information presented is illustrative only and will change based on the actual offering price and other terms of this offering determined at pricing.

-The above discussion and table excludes 1,571,744 shares of common stock issuable upon the conversion of 3,206.357 shares of Series A-4 convertible preferred stock (which we anticipate such shares of Series A-4 convertible preferred stock will be repurchased simultaneously with the closing of this offering), 5,760,847 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2015, at a weighted average exercise price of \$2.70 per share (of which we anticipate warrants to purchase 1,571,744 shares of our common stock will be forfeited simultaneously with the closing of this offering), 809,257 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2015, at a weighted average exercise price of \$4.95 per share, 454,614 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan, 200,000 shares of common stock available for future issuance under our 2009 Non-qualified Inducement Stock Plan, and 124,280 shares of our common stock available for future issuance under our 2010 Employee Stock Purchase Plan.
-The preceding table also excludes 10,820,896 shares of common stock issuable upon the exercise of the warrants to be sold in this offering.
+The above discussion and table excludes 1,571,744 shares of common stock issuable upon the conversion of 3,206.357 shares of Series A-4 convertible preferred stock (which we anticipate such shares of Series A-4 convertible preferred stock will be repurchased simultaneously with the closing of this offering), 5,760,847 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2015, at a weighted average exercise price of \$2.70 per share (of which we anticipate warrants to purchase 1,571,744 shares of our common stock will be forfeited simultaneously with the closing of this offering), 809,257 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2015, at a weighted average exercise price of \$4.95 per share, 454,614 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan and an additional 850,000 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan that were approved by our stockholders at our 2015 Annual Meeting of Stockholders held on May 5, 2015, 200,000 shares of common stock available for future issuance under our 2009 Non-qualified Inducement Stock Plan, and 140,947 shares of our common stock available for future issuance under our 2010 Employee Stock Purchase Plan.
+The preceding table also excludes 12,180,000 shares of common stock issuable upon the exercise of the warrants to be sold in this offering.

-To the extent that any of our outstanding options or warrants, including the warrants issued in this offering, are exercised or preferred stock converted, we grant additional options under our stock option plans or issue additional warrants or preferred stock, or we issue additional shares of common stock in the future, there may be further dilution to new investors.
+To the extent that any of our outstanding options or warrants, including the warrants issued in this offering, are exercised or preferred stock converted, we grant additional options under our stock option plans or issue additional warrants or preferred stock, or we issue additional shares of common stock in the future, there may be further dilution to purchasers in this offering.